-(HNMO) - Continuing the fifth session, on the afternoon of June 10, under the chairmanship of Politburo member and National Assembly Chairman Vuong Dinh Hue, the National Assembly discussed in plenary the draft Law on Credit Institutions (amended).
+(HNMO) - Continuing the fifth session, on the afternoon of June 10, under the chairmanship of Politburo member and National Assembly Chairman Vuong Dinh Hue, the National Assembly discussed in plenary in the hall the draft Law on Credit Institutions (amended).
 Many delegates were interested in handling cross-ownership related to credit institutions and said that this situation needs to be ended.

 Preventing risks to the banking system

-Delegate Nguyen Hai Trung (Hanoi Delegation) said that cross-ownership and manipulation of group interests in the banking sector are still worrisome issues.
+Delegate Nguyen Hai Trung ( Hanoi Delegation) said that cross-ownership and manipulation of group interests in the banking sector are still worrisome issues.
 The draft Law amending and adjusting to reduce the ownership ratio of individuals and organizations, increasing the popularity of credit institutions and expanding the scope of related subjects is necessary.
 However, the delegate said that the solutions mentioned in the draft are only technical solutions to limit major shareholders.

-Commenting on the regulations related to providing information to specialized agencies in charge of crime prevention and control, delegate Nguyen Hai Trung said that the regulations in the draft Law do not meet the time requirements in practice of crime prevention and control, especially the prevention and control of crimes using high technology to commit fraud in cyberspace.
+Commenting on the regulations related to providing information to specialized agencies in crime prevention and control, delegate Nguyen Hai Trung said that the regulations in the draft Law do not meet the time requirements in practice of crime prevention and control, especially the prevention and control of crimes using high technology to commit fraud in cyberspace.

-The situation of crimes using cyberspace and high technology to defraud, appropriate assets, gamble, organize gambling, and launder money is currently very complicated, causing particularly serious consequences.
+The situation of crimes using cyberspace and high technology to defraud, appropriate property, gamble, organize gambling, and launder money is currently very complicated, causing particularly serious consequences.
 To improve the effectiveness of crime prevention and control, according to the delegate, it is necessary to issue regulations and shorten the time to provide customer account information to serve the fight against crime and the Government can study detailed regulations.

 Regulations on early intervention of credit institutions

-Regarding special loans, delegate Pham Van Hoa agreed that the provisions in the draft are necessary to ensure the safety of the entire system and create absolute trust with customers.
+Regarding special loans, delegate Pham Van Hoa agreed that the provisions in the draft are very necessary to ensure the safety of the entire system and create absolute trust with customers.
 However, it is necessary to be clear when applying to incidents of mass withdrawals or the risk of the entire system collapsing, causing social instability.

-Therefore, the delegate proposed to revise Article 14 in the direction of only providing customer information according to the provisions of the Law on Credit Institutions (amended) and related laws; at the same time, proposed to only request information for customers related to cases being prosecuted and investigated...
+Therefore, the delegates proposed to revise Article 14 in the direction of only providing customer information according to the provisions of the Law on Credit Institutions (amended) and related laws; at the same time, proposed to only request information for customers related to cases being prosecuted and investigated...

 Speaking at the debate in the hall, delegate Nguyen Van Than (Thai Binh delegation) said that businesses are in dire need of access to capital for production and business, and people also have urgent needs for consumption.
 Banks have money, but according to the mechanism, they cannot lend to businesses and people.
 Therefore, the delegate suggested that in the purpose and viewpoint of law making, it is necessary to clearly show the mechanism to create conditions for people and businesses to access financial resources.
 In particular, the Drafting Committee needs to follow more closely the financial needs of people and businesses in the current situation to remove obstacles in the mechanism, and resolve the social concerns about the lack of capital.